-It's not just about increasing production for Fredman Bag's president, Tim Fredman Jr., it's also about being a environmentally conscious neighbor.
-A converter's decision to expand their capacity is often made more complicated by a corresponding need to invest in air pollution control equipment.
+It’s not just about increasing production for Fredman Bag’s president, Tim Fredman Jr., it’s also about being an environmentally conscious neighbor.
+A converter’s decision to expand their capacity is often made more complicated by a corresponding need to invest in air pollution control equipment.
 Recent expansions had Fredman Bag making major investments in their air pollution control equipment not only to meet EPA (Environment Protection Agency) regulations but also keep their reputation as a good neighbor.

-Fredman Bag, a Milwaukee-based flexible packaging converter purchased a new, eight-color, gearless CI-flexo press from Uteco Converting in 2003 to adapt to their customer's growing needs, enhancing their product offering and delivery capabilities.
+Fredman Bag, a Milwaukee-based flexible packaging converter purchased a new, eight-color, gearless CI-flexo press from Uteco Converting to adapt to their customer’s growing needs, enhancing their product offering and delivery capabilities.
 The gearless-press runs at faster speeds with a higher resolution, printing a superior-quality product and increasing production for Fredman Bag by nearly 40%.

-Anguil's application-specific engineering, stressing air volume reduction, energy-efficiency and improved emissions capture provides an affordable and flexible solution.
-Taking into consideration future growth, a 12,000 SCFM Regenerative Thermal Oxidizer (RTO) was selected to ensure regulatory compliance.
+Anguil’s application-specific engineering, stressing air volume reduction, energy-efficiency and improved emissions capture provides an affordable and flexible solution.
+Taking into consideration future growth, a 12,000 SCFM (19,260 Nm3/hr) Regenerative Thermal Oxidizer (RTO) was selected to ensure regulatory compliance.
 The Anguil RTO technology provides significant operating cost savings.

-The Anguil Two-Bed RTO heats exhaust air from the printing presses as is passes through beds of ceramic media located in an energy recovery chamber.
+The Anguil two-chamber RTO heats exhaust air from the printing presses as it passes through beds of ceramic media located in an energy recovery chamber.
 The process air moves from the recovery chamber toward the combustion chamber, where the VOCs are oxidized, releasing energy into the second energy recovery chamber.
 A diverter valve switches the airflow direction so both energy recovery beds alternately store and release energy to minimize operating costs by reducing any auxiliary fuel requirement.
 This system is designed for heat recovery of over 95% and is self-sustaining, requiring little if any auxiliary fuel even with low VOC loadings.
 This energy-efficient recovery means the Anguil RTO offers lower operating costs over other emission treatment methods.
-As a result of Fredman's decision to go with the energy-efficient Anguil oxidizer, the company was eligible for Wisconsin Energy's, Focus on Energy program.
+As a result of Fredman’s decision to use the energy-efficient Anguil oxidizer, the company was eligible for Wisconsin Energy’s, Focus on Energy program.
 The incentives they received allowed them to go ahead with the project sooner than they had initially hoped.

 Lost production was another concern for Tim Fredman, Jr. Air pollution control equipment doesn’t increase a manufacturer’s bottom dollar like other capital equipment does but it can often cost them significantly in downtime.
 Anguil took careful measures to assure that there were no disruptions in Fredman’s process.
 By utilizing existing ductwork, preparing accordingly and coordinating with the customer, Anguil was able to install the complete system in under three days.
 The oxidizer was delivered to Fredman Bag on a Thursday during a scheduled maintenance shutdown, installation was complete by Saturday and start-up was done that same day, saving the converter any lost production.